usegalaxy-eu/operations/influxdb-zfs.md

   (bytes) and "compressratio" (ratio as floating point).

-  There is one `scope=dataset,fset=space` field group for every dataset or zvol found in any of the active zpools on the system.
+  There is one `scope=dataset,fset=space` field group for every dataset or zvol (including the zpool's root data set) found in any of the active zpools on the system.